paasmaker/paasmaker/documentation/source/administrator-paasmaker-org.rst

 * ``paasmaker.yml``.
 This is the configuration file.
 If you've made customisations to it, you'll want to back it up.

 * Backup the database.
-If you stored it on RDS or an external SQL database, use your normal backup proceedures to back these up.
 If you're running on a standalone box, you might find the ``automysqlbackup`` and ``autopostgresqlbackup`` packages useful.
-In our case, I just used these instructions to create backup files:
+In our case, I just used these instructions to create backup files of the RDS instance (for the application databases):

   .. code-block:: bash